R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 Assure the evaluator that only these changes are necessary with another `systemctl cat monitoring.timer` (§).
 The *drop-in* modifications are automatically incorporated into the full *unit* file.
 Note too that the original file is helpfully shown, commented, for easy reference during the editing.
 The broadcasts should start rolling every minute from here on!
 - The *drop-in* will be named **override.conf** and placed in one `monitoring.timer.d/` (§) folder, located next to its parent file.
-- The broadcasts will quickly become excruciatingly bothersome.
+- The broadcasts will become excruciatingly bothersome very fast.
 You will have to `control + C` (`^C`) everytime and, every so often, the shell will actually recover to a readable state.

 Display the updated status of the timer, `systemctl --quiet status monitoring.timer` (§).
 Find the **override.conf** *drop-in* in the read-out.

 ![**monitoring.timer status** output](src/img06.png "Notice the drop-in to the timer unit")

-...
-WORK IN PROGRESS!
+Now disable the timer, without actually deleting it, and wait a minute for its absence to go noticed before rebooting:
+> sudo systemctl disable monitoring.timer (§)<br>
+> sudo reboot

+After login—keep to any non-administrator account— a `systemctl --full is-enabled monitoring.*` (§) should show that the timer remains `disabled` but that its installation target remains true, *unit* `timers.target` that executed during the reboot.
+- The command will also output a zero exit code to signify one of the *units* checked through the command, **monitoring.service** (§) in our case, is still enabled.
+- The document also asks us to show that the script—or perhaps the *unit*, the wording is a bit unclear—remains unchanged. `ls -l /usr/local/sbin/monitoring.sh` (§) and `ls -l /etc/systemd/system/monitoring.timer` (§) will manifest that neither the permissions nor the modification dates on the files have been tampered.

+We shall not re-enable the timer.
+Instead, we will demonstrate perhaps one of the virtues of **systemd**'s *drop-in* feature.
+Because our original 10-minute timer remains in the system, one needs only to discard the **override.conf** addition to undo the modifications:
+> sudo systemctl revert monitoring.timer (§)
+- The `monitoring.timer.d/` directory will be gone.
+- The `revert` command will verbalize any changes, but a final `systemctl --quiet status monitoring.timer` (§) will display a `disabled` and yet original timer.

 ##### B.5.h.1 Cron rescheduling [ Not recommended! ]